APF División de Honor: International cup participation

 Since 2017, Paraguay have eight slots in international cups (four in the Copa Libertadores de America and four in the Copa Sudamericana).
 These eight slots will be filled by eight teams.

 In the Copa Libertadores, the winner of the Apertura and Clausura tournaments qualify automatically.
 The third (going into the second round play-off) and fourth (going into the first round play-off) representatives are the best placed non-champion teams from the accumulative table of both the Apertura and Clausura.

 In the Copa Sudamericana, the 4th, 5th and 6th best placed teams from the Apertura and Clausura accumulative table qualify for the first stage, alongside the winners of the Copa Paraguay.

 Teams

-The following are the teams in the first division in 2024:
+The following are the teams in the first division for the 2026 season: